TFlexSoom-Fallen-Projects/SocketServer-Example/README.md

 I do not have a CLI or config file for this program.
 Please change the global variables inside of server.py

+## Messaging Scheme
+As this is a new application level built on top of TCP sockets, bytestrings are considered with the following scheme in mind.

+- `POST______%`
+- `GET%`
+- `MSG_______%`
+- `ERR_______%`

+Each one ends with a percent sign.
+This was chosen arbituarily because few people know about ascii tables.
+I would have used the _END OF TRANSMISSION BLOCK_ instead should this be a more realistic application.
+The Underscores represent space for parameters like messages.

+- *POST* : used by client to post a message.
+- *GET* : get all messages recently sent to server.
+- *MSG* : arbituary, currently used as a response from the server.
+- *ERR* : an erroneous response from the server.

+This scheme may be extended or changed.
+Although, I would expect application layers like HTTP to hold up better than this stuff.

 # Contributors
 - Tristan Hilbert
 - aka TFlexSoom